codevogel/swiftpick.nvim/README.md

 `swiftpick.nvim` is a [Neovim](https://neovim.io/) plugin that provides a simple and efficient way to quickly switch between files in a project.
-It's heavily inspired by [Harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2), with some additions that I find to immensely improve the user experience.
+It's heavily inspired by [Harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2), with some workflow changes that I find to immensely improve the user experience.

 ## Features